-The group designed a clinical trial was designed for Isoprene Pharmaceuticals, which is a startup that was recently founded out of the university by Dr. Vincent Nijar of the University of Maryland School of Medicine and is based at The GRID.
+The group designed a clinical trial for Isoprene Pharmaceuticals, which is a startup that was recently founded out of the university by Dr. Vincent Nijar of the University of Maryland School of Medicine and is based at The GRID.

 Through the four-month program, the fellows work with health sciences startups that are commercializing research coming out of the university.
 It allows the students to get entrepreneurial experience, and to bring expertise from their education to help the startups to make progress in the specific areas.

 “They take their educational training and apply it on an entrepreneurial side of things, but it also puts them together in a team,” said James Hughes, director of UM Ventures-Baltimore.

 Many of the startups coming out of the university are working in biotech, medical devices and health.
 As UMB Director of New Ventures Rana Quraishi pointed out, this is a specialized area of entrepreneurship that features expertise.
 There’s also expertise required in a variety of areas like finance, intellectual property, licensing and regulations.

 So the teams are multidisciplinary.
 The latest cohort was no different: Fan brought clinical experience as a full-time student at the university’s Baltimore-based medical school, Jamil brought drug development expertise as a Ph.D. student at the Baltimore-based pharmacy school, and Jarjou brought financial modeling and logistical experience as an MBA candidate at the Robert H. Smith School of Business in College Park.
 (The latter is regularly represented among the cohort, Hughes said.)